 In our opinion at A-Z Animals, Purina Pro Plan Sport Performance 30/20 Salmon & Cod Formula Dry Dog Food is the best dog food for King Shepherds.

 Dogs with a penchant for overeating often do best on a high-protein diet, since the more efficient energy source keeps them full and turns into lean muscle with sufficient exercise.
 That makes this high-protein kibble a great match for the King Shepherd.
 Additionally, this food with real salmon offers a double solution for issues like hip dysplasia, with glucosamine and an omega-3 fatty acid called EPA for joint protection.

-See if your dog feels its best eating Purina Pro Plan Sport Performance dog food, available on amazon.
+See if your dog feels its best eating Purina Pro Plan Sport Performance dog food, available on Chewy and Amazon.